 I visited Porto in July and I thought the city had such a great vibe going on.

 Winter (December to February) can be chilly and damp in Porto, but it’s also a time when you can experience the city’s holiday celebrations and enjoy lower prices and fewer crowds.
 Plus, Porto’s port wine cellars are a cozy place to warm up on a chilly day.
+You don’t have to worry about it snowing in Porto either, it doesn’t get cold enough.

 Ultimately, the best time to visit Porto depends on your personal preferences and interests.
 But with its history, stunning architecture, and vibrant culture, Porto is a destination worth exploring at any time of year.